from £0 / night help Price for guests, Nights approx:

 Languages spoken: English, French, Spanish, Portuguese, Italian

 This Apartment has 1 bedroom, 1 bathroom and sleeps 4.
 It’s been listed on Holiday Lettings since 07 Jun 2011.
-Located in Province of Florence, the average weekly rate varies from £1143 to £1273.
+Located in Province of Florence, the average weekly rate is £0.

-The Owner has a response rate of 20% and the property’s calendar was last updated on 24 Feb 2012.
+The Manager has a response rate of 60% and the property’s calendar was last updated on 24 Feb 2012.

 Map and how to get there